What is a Metal Channel?

 A material called aluminum trim combines the functional qualities of aluminum with the aesthetically pleasing appearance of wood.
 Extrusion is a process that produces long, narrow, flexible, and adaptable pieces of aluminum that are utilized for engineering design, architectural accents and ornamental applications, indoor and outdoor lighting, and other purposes.
 Aluminum trim channel usage results from its many advantageous qualities, including its low density and resistance to rust and corrosion.

 Types of Aluminum Trim Channel

 Aluminum channel extrusions come in different varieties, each cut to a specific dimension and thickness.
 Aluminum channels are strong, light, and corrosion-resistant because of their outstanding durability and flexibility in shaping to fit numerous applications.
-They may be molded, designed, and customized to fit any use, making them one of the most commonly used construction materials; three main types of the Aluminum trim channel as follows:
+They may be molded, designed, and customized to fit any use, making them one of the most commonly used materials in the construction industry; five main types of the Aluminum trim channel as follows: